ordina-jworks/ordina-jworks.github.io/_posts/2021-02-10-Home-Automation-part-2-Getting-Started-With-Home-Assistant.md

 Most integrations are maintained by the open source community and development is quite active.

 In the previous section we installed the Home Assistant, now we are going to add some stuff to it.
-Open the dashboard again and in the lower right side menu click on the `configuration` link.
+Open the dashboard again and in the lower right side menu click on the `Configuration` link.
 This will open the configuration view where we can manage the home.

 First select the `Areas` option.
-By default some rooms have been added, you delete the existing ones if desired or add extra ones.
+By default some rooms have been added, you can delete the existing ones if desired or add extra ones.
 It's easiest to add all the rooms you want to have available in the Home Assistant web UI and app before we continue.

-After we have set up the rooms we want to pick the `integrations` option.
+After we have set up the rooms we want to pick the `Integrations` option.
 If you have your Home Assistant installation correctly configured it probably will suggest some integrations based on the results of a network scan.
 Click on the `Configure` option to add the integration, a wizard will guide you through the process.
-For the devices in your home that have not been automatically detected click the `ADD INTEGRATION` button in the lower left corner and search for a device you have at home that might be supported.
+For the devices in your home that have not been automatically detected click the `Add Integration` button in the lower left corner and search for a device you have at home that might be supported.
 Some often used integrations are:

 - Sonos (speakers)